GroestlCoin/httpseed/README.md

 * Exports statistics and controls using JMX, so you can reconfigure it at runtime and view charts of things like connects/sec or CPU usage using any JMX console, like Mission Control.

-There is support in bitcoinj git master (from 0.13 onwards) for using the protobuf based protocol.
+There is support in Groestlcoinj git master (from 0.13 onwards) for using the protobuf based protocol.

 The code is written in Kotlin (sort of like a smaller, simpler Scala), so it's concise and easy to hack.
 Despite the large number of features it comes to only about 670 lines of code.